Posted on: September 22, 2017

 Research indicates that a millennials often switch jobs because their employer isn’t coaching, training or educating them.
 Millennials also want to work for employers that offer benefits packages they can customize to fit their needs and interests.

 Millennials range in age from 16 and 34, which means they have different benefit interests.
 Older members with families recognize the value of medical insurance, along with voluntary coverage, such as dental and vision.
 As the middle group enters the workforce after college, they acknowledge the importance of preventive health care and well-being, but they want other benefits that fit their needs, such as pet insurance, flexible work hours, and extra vacation days.

 A new employee benefit that is quickly growing in popularity with all Millennials is student debt repayment.
-Currently, 71 percent of students graduating from four-year colleges have student loan debt, according to The Institute for College Access & Success.
-In fact, 2016 college graduates had an average of $37,172 in outstanding loans.
+Currently, 62 percent of students graduating from four-year colleges have student loan debt, according to The Institute for College Access & Success.
 Millennials often are delaying major life decisions, such as buying a car or home, getting married or having children, because of the financial burden of their student loans.
 That’s why they appreciate a benefit that assists them with student-debt repayment.
 Since only 3 percent of employers offer this benefit, it can be a valuable recruitment and retention tool.